apollographql/apollo-workbench-vscode/README.md

 # Apollo Workbench for VS Code

-Workbench is a VS Code extension to help design schemas using [Apollo Federation](https://www.apollographql.com/docs/federation) and work with the composed results.
+The Apollo Workbench extension lets you design your schemas using [Apollo Federation](https://www.apollographql.com/docs/federation) and Schema Definition Language (SDL).
 This extension exposes the functionality of [`rover`](https://www.apollographql.com/docs/rover/) for GraphOS in a friendly VS Code way.

-***DISCLAIMER***: This project is project is maintained by Michael Watson because they use it in schema design discussions regularly.
-There are many other people that use this tool, but it has been blocked from supporting any new Federation features for some time now.
-This was due to Federation v1 and v2 eventually requiring different versions of `graphql` making it impossible to have the `npm` packages installed to make Workbench work.
-Many pieces have been moving in the background to where now Workbench uses `rover` for almost all of it's functionality and the federation specific `npm` packages have been removed (`@apollo/subgraph` is still present to mock schemas locally).
-If you are interested in helping contribute to this project, feel free to reach out in our [Discord server](https://discord.gg/graphos).

 ## Required Installations